darkoverlordofdata/ormfire/readme.md

         |_____||__|\_||____\____|

-        Eric, the half a orm
+        Eric, The half a orm

 Use sequelize interface to work with firebase

+* Use sequelize to create your scaffolds
 + require('eric')
 + Add firebase property to ./db/config/config.json
 + Create ./db/models.coffee to override ./db/models/index.coffee